splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

       sudo apt-get --only-upgrade splunk-otel-collector

 .. note::
-  If the default configuration files in ``/etc/otel/collector`` have been modified after the initial installation, you may be prompted to keep the existing files or overwrite the files from the new package.
+  If the default configuration files in ``/etc/otel/collector`` have been modified after the initial installation, you might be prompted to keep the existing files or overwrite the files from the new package.

 RPM
 ------------------